Here are 5 things we can expect to hear during Jeremy Hunt’s autumn budget

 It comes after Kwasi Kwarteng initially planned to scrap the 45p income tax rate for top earners, and pledged a 1p cut to the key income stream that would have come into effect in April 2023.

 A more popular expected move will be an increase to the windfall tax Rishi Sunak introduced when he was Chancellor under Boris Johnson.
-Reports have suggested it will rise from 25% of profits to 35% of profits.
+Reports have suggested it will rise from 25% of profits to 35% or even 40% of profits.

 - Public spending cuts